 - Colleges / Education Welfare

 - Probation Service

 - Residents Associations

 - Trade Unions

 - Gamblers Anonymous

-- Gamcare
+- GambleAware

 - Trade Associations connected with the Licensing and Gambling Industry

-- 1.6 Consultation took place between [date] and [date] thus allowing 12 weeks for responding to the consultation.
+- 1.6 Consultation took place between 1 June 2018 and 13 July thus allowing 6 weeks for responding to the consultation.

 - 1.7 The full list of comments made and the consideration by the Authority of those comments is available by request to: Licensing, The Killingworth Site, Harvey Combe, Killingworth, Newcastle upon Tyne, NE12 6UB, or via the Authority's website at: www.northtyneside.gov.uk

 - 1.8 Publication of the policy is advertised on the Authority's website, local newspapers as well as by way of Notices at Customer First Centres.